 Find your own style and create your own language - Jermaine Browne

-Jermaine’s career took off when he was discovered as a performer in a Blockbuster/Visa commercial with Cindy Crawford.
-This led to commercial work with Gap, Nike and Toyota and later came video creations for Christina Aguilera’s “Genie in a Bottle” and Jennifer Lopez’s music video “Love Don’t Cost a Thing.”
-Success in music videos allowed Jermaine to contribute to the 2005 European MTV Music Awards, including the holographic performance of the Gorillaz and Borat.
+Jermaine’s career took off after he was discovered as a performer in a Blockbuster/Visa commercial with Cindy Crawford.
+This led to other commercial work with brands such as the Gap, Nike and Toyota.
+Soon after Jermaine was hired to choreograph music videos for Christina Aguilera’s “Genie in a Bottle” and Jennifer Lopez’s “Love Don’t Cost a Thing.”
+Success in music videos presented Jermaine with additional opportunities.
+By 2005, he was contributing to the European MTV Music Awards, including the holographic performance of the Gorillas, and host, Borat.

 The Jermaine Browne style has captivated the attention of celebrity fashion designers around the world.
 He was recruited to choreograph and direct short films for global fashion houses, and designers Marc Bouwer and Rachel Roy.
 The Rachel Roy’s Spring 2011 video look book Jermaine worked on was awarded Best Film at La Jolla Fashion Film Awards.
 Soon after Browne collaborated with fashion designer Dominic Louis to develop a fashion line inspired by dance.
 The 15-piece capsule collection is an extension of his inventive stance toward a life committed to dance, movement and creativity.
 Most recently, Browne choreographed the Carolina Herrera Fashion Film and Spring 2014 Campaign.

 Jermaine has worked as a Movement Coach for actress Emily Blunt, Kate Hudson, and rock icon Mick Jagger.
 His movement direction can also be viewed on the Victoria’s Secret Fashion runway, where he has been the reoccurring Show Choreographer and Supervising Choreographer for over eight years.